Travel industry sees big money in private-island holidays – DW – 08/16/2024

 Additionally, nearly all the islands in the world are claimed by one country or another.
 A number of these countries restrict foreign buyers from owning property.
 Still others don't allow the outright purchase of land at all.

 National laws and local regulations are enforced even if the mainland seems far away.
 This can impact building permits, nature protection, labor rules and many other issues.
-Individuals or companies should do their homework before considering an island paradise.
+Therefore, it's in the interest of Individuals or companies to do their homework before considering an island paradise.

 Whether these private getaways will really relieve hard-hit tourist destinations like Barcelona or Venice or just add more visitors to the mix remains to be seen as global tourism rebounds with a vengeance.